-3. Keep all medical appointments and be prepared.
+3. Keep all health appointments and be prepared.
 Your doctor will want to see you on a regular basis to monitor your health.
 Even if you feel better or have other demands on your time (work, family, etc.), you need to make these visits a priority.
 Make the most of each visit by using CardioSmart’s Preparing for Your Appointment page.

 4. Follow your treatment plan.
 No matter what your condition or treatment, it’s important to follow your doctor’s advice.
 It’s the only way that you and your health care team will know if the treatment is working or if changes are needed.

-Here are a few other tips to keep in mind:
+A few other tips to keep in mind:

 - Take the time to understand why your doctor prescribed a specific medicine.
 You’ll feel better about taking the medication if you know why it is needed and how it can help.